chhabrakaran7/devopslearnings/README.md

 This repository is dedicated for learnings done during training for DevOps.

+NOTE: This repository is a work in progress, updates will be added frequently.

 ## **Development Environment**

 `Virtualization platform: VMWare Workstation 16 PRO`